bagdeabhishek/bagdeabhishek.github.io/musings/retina-tears-and-detachment/index.md

 ## What the uploaded scan photo appears to show
 Based on the visible printout/photo provided in chat:
 - It appears to be an ophthalmology retinal imaging sheet with two circular fundus images.
-- The printout text appears to mention "M S Ramaiah Nethralaya - Whitefield, Bangalore."
+- The printout text appears to mention “M S Ramaiah Nethralaya - Whitefield, Bangalore.”
-- Vertical annotation on the sheet appears to include "OS Color SLO," suggesting the left eye (`OS`).
+- Vertical annotation on the sheet appears to include “OS Color SLO,” suggesting the left eye (`OS`).
 - The lower retinal image appears visually more irregular than the upper one, with darker pigmented/shadowed areas and some bright spots.

 Important limitation: